 Populations who have historically been overlooked due do race, ethnicity, income, geography, or age often face health care barriers in many Colorado communities.

 Our partner, the Colorado Health Institute, conducted a statewide oral health environmental scan.
 Data analysis shows that large disparities exist in oral health status and access to care and insurance.
-Download the full report here.
+View the executive summary.
+The full report can be requested at firstname.lastname@example.org.

 More Research Resources